zikula-modules/Reviews/README.md

 Reviews 2.5.0
 ===========================

-This version is under development.
+This version is redy for use.

 This module is intended for being used with Zikula 1.3.x.